 Further advice on opening a child investment account

-The big advantage of Junior Investment ISA and how it work is that it is a tax wrapper account, so it is not subject to income or capital gains tax.
+The big advantage of investing in a Junior Investment ISA is that it is a tax wrapper account, so it is not subject to income or capital gains tax.
 You or anyone else who wishes to contribute to the investment can do so, providing the total contribution per annum is no more than £9,000.
-It’s also worth noting that if you contribute to a JISA, it does not affect your adult ISA allowance.
+It’s also worth noting that contributing to a JISA does not affect your adult ISA allowance.

 If you’re concerned about the risk of investing rather than saving, you can open a Junior Cash ISA and a Junior Investment ISA and split any risk.
 However, please note that although a child can have one of each, you cannot open them both in the same year.
 You can only open one.

 Investing for children is essential for their future.
-Unfortunately, knowing which route to go down is not easy, but if you want more information about junior ISAs, you can contact
+Unfortunately, knowing which route to go down is not easy, but if you want more information about junior ISAs, click here.

 Investing on a child’s behalf can boost their financial status and confidence.
 In addition, it will help with expenses such as education costs, home purchases and retirement.

 How do I put my child up financially?